8LWXpg/RegExHotstring/README.md

   - calls function with RegEx match info
   - RegExReplace string
 - Options:
+  - \* (asterisk): An ending character (e.g. Space, Tab, or Enter) is not required to trigger the hotstring. use *0 to turn this option back off.

   - ? (question mark): The hotstring will be triggered even when it is inside another word;
   that is, when the character typed immediately before it is alphanumeric.
   Use ?0 to turn this option back off.